Code-4-Community/learning-resources/docs/week-3.md

 ```

 ### Styling Material UI Components

 If you wanted to style the components in Material UI a little more to tailor your specific needs you can do that!
 For example let us make the newly imported Button component on John's profile to be black.

 We first have to import `makeStyles` from `@material-ui/core/styles`.
 We then make an object for each class we
 want to apply to our components.
-We make a lambda function called `useStyles` that is equal to `makeStyles`
+We make an anonymous function called `useStyles` that is equal to `makeStyles`
 and pass in our objects to the `makeStyles` function as one big object.
 We then call `useStyles` in our
 component to apply in `className`.